We all have a few

 There are three forms of communication that we all use every day, Dr. Forshee says.
 The first is verbal (what we say), the second is non-verbal (our body language), and the third is paraverbal.

-"Paraverbal [communication] is how we say things, such as the tone of our voice, the volume, the pitch, etc.," Dr. Forshee says.
-"People will feel that you’re coming across harshly if you are not careful with your paraverbal communication."
+, such as the tone of our voice, the volume, the pitch, etc.," Dr. Forshee says.
+"People will feel that you’re coming across harshly if you are not careful with your paraverbal communication." how we say things

 If you're raising your voice to the point of yelling, for example, or speaking in a critical or judgmental tone, it can put others on edge.